mlykotom/valifi/README.md

 * It's working with data binding and validations are visible immediately when user adds input.
 * It's highly customizable and simple for use.

-## And we are confident enought to be 1.0.0!

 <img src="https://raw.githubusercontent.com/mlykotom/valifi/master/graphics/example-email.gif" width="30%" />

 # How to use